QEDan/QEDan.github.io/running_webservices.md

 Nextcloud provides a broad range of cloud features and even more features are available as plugins.

 Provides:
-* File syncing and sharing similar to Google Drive, Dropbox, iCloud, etc.
+* File syncing and sharing like Google Drive, Dropbox, iCloud, etc.
 * Calendar (via plugin)
 * Contacts (via plugin)
 * Tasks (via plugin)